Benita Collings: Theatre, television and Film

 Collings described her first audition for Play School as awful because she didn't learn her script ahead of time.
 Two years later, Collings was invited back for a second audition based on her storytelling skills alone and got the part that invited her into the living rooms of thousands of Australian children in 401 episodes.

 Her time on Play School saw her educating children by singing songs, making crafts, discussing days of the week, reading stories and famously playing with such toys as Big Ted, Humpty and Jemima.
 Being an introvert, Collings took some time to accept the fame that Play School gave her, as she learned to accept compliments from strangers in the street.
 On working with her occasional on-screen companion, John Hamblin, Collings stated: "He was delicious to work with – wicked and such fun".
 Big Ted is Collings' favourite Play School toy character.
+Bloopers of Collings' time on the show have also resurfaced, mostly featuring her swearily forgetting lines or acting as foil to Hamblin's crude jokes.

 In addition to her position as an Australian children's television presenter, Collings has been a screen performer, appearing in many of Australian television dramas, including Homicide, Division 4, Matlock Police, The Restless Years, The Sullivans, The Young Doctors, Sons and Daughters, Rafferty's Rules and A Country Practice amongst others.

 Collings appeared in the feature film Knowing as the mother of Nicolas Cage's character.

 In 2019, Collings took part in a comedy revue about older people and the young people they deal with called Senior Moments, alongside John Wood and Geoff Harvey.

 Collings has expressed her concern with modern children being glued to technology rather than forming a connection with humans.